atenazr/submit-view-addresses/README.md

 # submit-view-ADDRESSES
-This app will receive information such as first-name, last-name, mobile-number, phone-number, gender, detail address and the location on the map.
+The project have a form data that will receive information such as first-name, last-name, mobile-number, phone-number, gender, detail address and the location on the map.
 On the other page, you can see the registered addresses.

 #vue3 #firebase #vuex  #vue-router #bbotstrap5 #vue3-openlayers

-you can see [demo]() in -->
+you can see [demo](https://github.com/atenazr/submit-view-addresses/blob/master/demo/demo.wmv) or at path ./demo/demo.wmv

 ## Project setup
 ```